divalentino/ClusteringMusicSamples/README.md

 to each of the sounds, organized according to cluster.

-In the future I might build out this portion of the code to allow the user to find e.g. the $n$-nearest sounds to an arbitrary input sound.
+In the future I might build out this portion of the code to allow the user to find e.g. the n-nearest sounds to an arbitrary input sound.